janv93/trading-view-bot/README.md

 set the Inputs of the Pivot Reversal Strategy before creating the alert:
 LeftBars: 2 (what I use for 1 min strategy)
 RightBars: 2 (what I use)

+When everything is set up, run npm install and npm start